tyler-morales/new-tab/README.md

 # Random New Tab

+## How-to install Chrome Extension
+1) Go to [tab-page](https://chrome.google.com/webstore/detail) on the Chrome extension store adn install
+2) That's it 🎉!
+What you load a new tab just make sure to say yes to keep for new tabs
 ## Overview
 Replace a new tab page with a beautiful dashboard featuring amazing images, inspirational quotes & a clock